ibm-cloud-docs/watsonxdata/sync_optimizer_verify.md

       ```
       {: codeblock}

-1. Run the following query to check table statistics (such as cardinality):
+1. Run the following query to check table properties (such as number of rows):

    ```bash
    ExecuteWxdQueryOptimizer 'select tabname, card from syscat.tables where tabschema = 'catalog.schema'';